DoTheEvo/selfhosted-apps-docker/rustdesk/readme.md

 * you can manually add it to any client application<br>
   three dots near ID > ID/Relay Server > Key: 3AVva64bn1ea2vsDuOuQH3i8+2M=
 * to only allow clients with the key on server:<br>
-  in the env_file set `ENCRYPTED_ONLY=1` and down and up the copose.
+  in the env_file set `ENCRYPTED_ONLY=1` and down/up the compose.

 [On windows](https://rustdesk.com/docs/en/self-host/install/#put-config-in-rustdeskexe-file-name-windows-only)
-one can deploy client with these settings by renaming the installation file to: `rustdesk-host=<host-ip-or-name>,key=<public-key-string>.exe`
+one can deploy client with these settings pre-set by renaming the installation file to: `rustdesk-host=<host-ip-or-name>,key=<public-key-string>.exe`

 example: `rustdesk-host=rust.example.com,key=3AVva64bn1ea2vsDuOuQH3i8+2M=.exe`

-If by chance the key contains symbols not usable in windows filenames, down the container, delete the files `id_ed25519` and `id_ed25519.pub`, up the container
+If by chance the public key contains symbols not usable in windows filenames, down the container, delete the files `id_ed25519` and `id_ed25519.pub`, up the container
----

 # Trouble shooting

-From what I read, most client side issues are with two differently set rustdesk clients running on the same machine.<br>
+From what I read, most client side issues come from two differently set rustdesk client applications running on the same machine.<br>

-Uninstall/remove all all, plus:
+Uninstall/remove all, plus delete:

 * `C:\Windows\ServiceProfiles\LocalService\AppData\Roaming\RustDesk`
 * `%AppData%\RustDesk`